awcodes/filament-table-repeater/README.md

     ->columnSpan('full')
 ```

 By default, Table Repeater will automatically create the table headers from your schema labels.
-This can be overridden by simply passing an array of your desired headers to the `->headers()` method.
+This can be overridden by simply passing an array of your desired headers to the `headers()` method.

 ```php
 TableRepeater::make('social')